Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">4/16/2024</td>
+<td align="center">4/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVMGD8/the-hidden-boss-battles-the-demon-lord">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU47DEQ/s-rank-healer-and-exorcist-luciels-declaration">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">At long last, Yumiella and her companions reach the Demon Lord's castle, but his power<br>is so great that she's the only one who stands a chance against him.
-Then<br>the Demon Lord tells them the true story of his connection to Valschein's royal family.</p>
+<p align="center">The depths of the undead labyrinth force Luciel to keep going, testing his mettle as<br>a healer and an adventurer.
+What will he find at the end, and what will<br>he find when he finally returns to the surface?</p>
 </td>
 </tr>
 </table>